Why Do Our Eyes Itch?

 - Close your eyes and apply a warm compress to them for ten minutes.
 Do this two to four times throughout the day.

-- If you have watery eyes due to the heat, apply cold water instead of warm.
-Wash your eyes carefully with the cool water which helps cool and sooth the burning membranes, giving relief from the watery eyes.
+- Are your eyes itchy because of the heat?
+Apply a cold water compress, or splash cold water on them instead of warm water.
+By carefully washing your eyes with the cool water, it helps cool and sooth the burning membranes.
+This provides relief from watery eyes.
 In addition, wearing sunglasses can help.

 - Another option to instantly sooth your burning eyes is to place a couple metal spoons in the freezer.
 Once they are nice and cold, remove them and place them over your closed eyes.
 This should help relieve the burning sensation right away.